 So, I got in my car, drove the short drive to Cambridge and took some time to myself.
 And wow, where I live is beautiful.
 It’s so easy to get caught up in visiting other countries, travelling because you always feel you have to get somewhere else that isn’t home to have an interesting time.
 But thanks to lockdown, home feels like an adventure, and it’s made me appreciate the film set like area I live in.

-ONE.
-Cambridge University
+1. Cambridge University Buildings

 You can’t come to this University city and not visit the University.
 The University was founded in 1209, and is about a century younger than its Oxford rival.
 There are University buildings and colleges all over Cambridge, and you can visit the majority of them either on a tour or independently.
 The buildings are, in my opinion, some of the most beautiful in the UK.

-TWO.
-The River Cam
+2. The River Cam

 The River Cam runs through the city and can be explored in a number of ways.
 The best way is the Cambridge tradition of punting, which is basically a much less fancy Venetian Gondola ride.
 You can either hire a boat and punt yourself, or hire a boat and a punter and be punted about by a professional while you sip on Prosecco.
 No prizes for guessing which option I’d choose.